ethereum/go-ethereum/cmd/evm/README.md

-## `statet8n`
+## EVM state transition tool

-The `statet8n` tool is a stateless state transition utility.
+The `evm t8n` tool is a stateless state transition utility.
 It is a utility which can

 1. Take a prestate, including
   - Accounts,